julian-molina/Documentation/pages/suite/suite-fundamental-design-space-concepts.md

 {% include note.html content="Users may manage multiple workspaces, but only one workspace may be loaded in the system at any point." %}

-{% include tip.html content="Backing up your workspace is the best way to store all the information within the design space, ready to be deployed.
-Your workspace is saved at the browser level every time you make a change, but still, you should back up your workspace once in a while so that you can go back to past versions or recover from the occasional crash.
+{% include tip.html content="Backing up your workspace is the best way to store this information and have it ready to be restored should you ever need to go back to a previous version.
+Your workspace is saved at the browser level every 60 seconds, but still, you should back up your workspace once in a while so that you can go back to past versions or recover from the occasional crash.
 Also, backups allow you to switch seamlessly from one workspace to another workspace." %}

+{% include important.html content="Changes made to data mines, trading systems and super scripts shipping with the system may not be saved at the workspace level.
+If you wish to modify those hierarchies and use them in such modified versions, you need to clone them and modify the clone instead.
+To do this successfully, you need to learn more about [backups](suite-backups.html) and [clones](suite-clones.html)." %}

 ## Nodes